mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.1/index.md

 - You can now select a DC/OS data service version from a dropdown menu in the DC/OS UI.
 - Improved scalability for all DC/OS data services.

-## <a name="known-issues"></a>Known Issues and Limitations
-- DCOS-9751	- Marathon fails to authenticate with Mesos master during disabled -> permissive upgrade.
-- DCOS-18368 - The GUI installer has been retired in 1.11 and will no longer continue to function.
-It will be decommissioned in 1.12.
-For details of alternative installation methods, [view the documentation](https://docs.mesosphere.com/1.11/installing).
-- DCOS-19047 - `dcos-secrets` service is unavailable during upgrade from 1.10.x to 1.11. [enterprise type="inline" size="small" /]
-- DCOS_OSS-2132	- `dcos-log` does not handle the journald files rotation properly.
-- INFINITY-3116	- Deleting failed mnist Tensorflow package never completes.